-Ideally, only one person should provide care to someone who is in isolation or who has tested positive.
+Ideally, only one person should provide care to someone who has tested positive.
 If possible, the caregiver should be fully vaccinated.
 The caregiver should not be someone who is at high risk of developing severe illness from COVID-19, including older adults or people with a chronic medical condition.
-Follow the isolation guidance for household contacts to help reduce the risk of COVID-19 spreading to others in the household.
-The caregivers’ responsibilities include:

 - Designate one (1) caregiver